 Near the central square of Cajamarca, in the place called “rescue room“, you can buy a “pass“.
 It will allow you to visit several places of interest in the city starting with the “rescue room”.
 From there, you will visit other more recent monuments, dating from the colonial period, including the church of Belen.

 In addition to the colonial monuments that can be found in the city of Cajamarca, there are many pre-Inca remains to be discovered in the area.
 We recommend here 3 archaeological sites to see in the area.

 1. Las Ventanillas de Otuzco

 The famous necropolis, called Ventanillas de Otuzco, is located 8 km from the city of Cajamarca.
 It looks like large square or rectangular niches, carved into a large rock wall of volcanic origin.
 The culture of Cajamarca buried their dead, often with their families.

-It is not known exactly when the necropolis was.
-Some scholars, however, believe that it belongs to the culture of Cajamarca (300 to 800).
+We don’t know the exact time when the necropolis was used.
+Some specialists, however, believe that it belongs to the culture of Cajamarca (300 to 800).

 25 km away there is another remarkable site: Combayo.
 It is very little attended by tourism agencies because it is further away from the city of Cajamarca.
 It impresses with the breadth of its funerary niches and its relative inaccessibility.